 - Research: Prepare to do a lot of research before purchasing a home.
 For example, location can determine if and how much your home appreciates in value.
 Look into tax rates, schools in the area and community resources like fire and police departments, grocery stores and financial institutions.
 If you are unsure about a neighborhood or area of town, renting may be your best option until you learn more about where you’d like to live.
 Research mortgage lenders who fit best based on your income, savings, credit score and budget.

-- Budget: No matter whether you are renting or buying, a budget is essential.
-Budgeting can help you eliminate debt, improve your credit and save money.
-Little things like bringing your lunch to work can cut out unnecessary expenses that can be deposited into your savings account.
-With lunches averaging $11 a day in 2015, eliminating one day of eating out for lunch could save you more than $500 a year.
+- Budget: Whether you are renting or buying, little things like bringing your lunch to work can cut out unnecessary expenses that can be deposited into your savings account.

 - Savings: If you’re in the market to buy a home, setting aside a significant amount of cash is necessary for your down payment and can also be used to furnish or renovate your home.
 Experts note the ideal down payment for a home purchase is 20 percent of its price.

-As you consider whether to rent or buy, be sure to factor in insurance costs to ensure your property will be adequately covered in the event of an unexpected or unforeseen loss.
+As you consider whether to rent or buy, be sure to factor in insurance costs to protect your property in the event of an unexpected or unforeseen loss.
 If you’re looking for quality coverage without breaking the bank, Mercury provides reliable insurance for both renters and homeowners.